MichalOpoka/ecfr/cfr/title-25-Indians/chapter-III-National-Indian-Gaming-Commission-Department-Interior/subchapter-D-Human-Services/part-547-Minimum-Technical-Standards-Class-II-Gaming-Systems-Equipment/section-547.5.md

 (3) If the Class II gaming system is subsequently approved by the TGRA pursuant to paragraph (b)(1)(v) as compliant with paragraph (b) of this section, this paragraph (a) no longer applies.

-(b) *Gaming system submission, testing, and approval - generally.* (1) Except as provided in paragraph (a) of this section, a TGRA may not permit the use of any Class II gaming system in a tribal gaming operation unless:
+(b) *Gaming system submission, testing, and approval—generally.* (1) Except as provided in paragraph (a) of this section, a TGRA may not permit the use of any Class II gaming system in a tribal gaming operation unless:

 (i) The Class II gaming system has been submitted to a testing laboratory;